kssuraaj28/kssuraaj28.github.io/_posts/2020-01-09-Introduction.md

 ---
 layout: post
 image: /img/hello_world.jpeg
-title: My Experiments with patience: Bare metal programming of an x86 PC
+title: My Experiments with patience:
+subtitle: Bare metal programming of an x86 PC
 ---

 Hi.
 Welcome to my first blog!
 I assume that a reader has basic knowledge about a computer, or at least seen one.
 If you haven't, I can't understand how you used a time machine to come from the past without ever seeing a computer.
 Go back to your stone house.